 Cordella previously served as General Manager, Fantasy Sports, where he managed NBC Sports’ fantasy sports properties, including Rotoworld.com, SnapDraft.com, Allstarstats.com and Sandbox.com.
 In 2008, the Fantasy Sports Trade Association (FSTA) honored Rotoworld.com as Fantasy Content Site of the Year.

 Cordella joined NBC Sports in August 2006 with NBC Universal’s acquisition of AllStar Stats, Inc., the parent company of Rotoworld.com.
 As Rotoworld’s general manager, Cordella handled all day-to-day duties including management, product development, computer programming, and ad sales.

-Cordella graduated from Providence College with a B.S. degree in Business Management with a minor in Computer Science.
+Cordella graduated from Providence College with a B.S. degree in Business Management with a minor in Computer Science and from Boston College with an MBA.
 He was a member of the 1997 Providence Friar men’s basketball team that went to the NCAA Elite Eight.
-Cordella also holds an MBA from Boston College.
+Cordella is a board observer for FanDuel Inc., the global leader in one-day fantasy sports.
 He was named one of SportsBusiness Journal’s “Forty Under Forty” as one of the best and the brightest of the rising generation in sports business in 2012 and 2014.

-He resides in Trumbull, Conn., with his wife and three children.
+He resides in Trumbull, Conn., with his wife and four children.